roblib/islandora_fits/README.md

 ## Installation
 #### Install this module
-Install and enable this module in the usual way
+Install and enable this module in the usual way.
+On installation the module will add a context causing the creation of A FITs media when an Original File media is ingested.

 #### Install FITS Webservice